wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;My question is: How to find the way to one’s own beïng?

 **M:**&ensp;Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you are.
 The ‘I am’ is certain.
 The ‘I am this’ is not.
-Struggle to find out what you are in reälity.
+Struggle to find out what you are in reality.

 **Q:**&ensp;I am doing nothing else for the last sixty years.